 Prayer is the way that we reach God.
-I use that word in the broadest and most generous way possible.
+Both those words – “prayer” and “God” – are used in the broadest and most generous way possible.
 A rigorous definition of prayer can only inhibit what it means to extend love, patience, forgiveness and so forth.
 We don’t walk around saying that every parent should talk to every child this or that way only.
 We trust the relationship to establish its own boundaries, its own lexicon, ts own style and in its own time, no less.
 So it is with prayer and meditation.
 We come to God as we are and God meets us.
 And we figure it out from there.

 That said, there are also beautiful moments in my life of wordless union with the divine.
 For me, these prayers usually manifest in the early morning before the sun rises.
-Often I am in the woods.
-The dog is usually nearby.
-And I can feel the Presence and I welcome it.
-A word or two and one just slips into that state, that place of Love.
+Often I am in the woods or near the river.
+And the Presence is there and welcome.
+A word or two – often less – and one slips into that state, that place of Love.
 I’m grateful for those moments.
 They inspire and sustain me.
 They are mysterious.
 They are not rewards or products.
 They own me; not the other way around.

 Don’t listen to me!
 Don’t listen to anybody else either.
 If you are on this site, the one thing I can say with utter confidence is that God wants to be with you and you know that.
 If you haven’t had the experience of sharing that mutual desire yet, all you have to do is make some space in your life.
 Get quiet and get still.
 Say that you’re ready.
 Speak from the heart.
 Then listen.
 That’s prayer.
 That’s how it happens.
 That’s how we learn that we are in Truth and what God is is in fact one and the same.